Black Beauty Ranch

 The Humane Society of the United States (HSUS), the nation’s most effective animal advocacy organization, has two Veterinary Technician Internships available for Cleveland Amory Black Beauty Ranch (CABBR) in Murchison, TX.
 Veterinary Technician Interns will primarily learn about and perform various animal husbandry and medical duties alongside the veterinary staff while gaining valuable veterinary related experience.
 The internship is for 12 weeks during Summer 2023, working approximately 40 hours a week.
 If selected, interns must commit to the full 12-week session.

 You will be responsible for:

-• Learning the care and husbandry challenges of the animals in our care;
+• Learn the medical care and husbandry challenges of the animals in our care;

 • Knowledge of CABBR and how the program area fits into the larger picture of animal protection;

 • Exposure to the operations of an animal care center;

 • Strengthen networking and time management skills including how to prioritize assignments and multi-task with good attention to detail;

 • Research and present an educational presentation on a selected topic of interest.

 • Strong interpersonal skills and able to maintain professionalism in attitude and appearance on the telephone and in person with staff and members of the public;

 • Able to work closely with the CABBR staff and to think strategically in order to meet the program’s needs;